 8. The Parties agree that in the event that they file the province of Alberta and they further agree regard to conflict of law rules.
 I have read and agree to be bound by para agraphs 6-8 A Acknowledgement 9.
-The Parties acknowledge that they have read to agreement voluntarily, and that this Agreement parents, guardians, next of kin, executors, adre eir heirs, their spouses, Na Name of Participant (print) Signature of Participant Date
+The Parties acknowledge that they have read this agreement and understand it, that they have execut agreement voluntarily, and that this Agreement is to be binding upon themselves, their heirs, their spo parents, guardians, next of kin, executors, administrators and legal or personal representatives.
+Na Name of Participant (print) Signature of Participant Date